melodykellynwaogu/melodykellynwaogu/README.md

  <b>🌱 About Me<b>

+### 🌱 About Me

 Hey there!
-I’m Melody Kelly Nwaogu, a passionate self-taught web developer from a non-tech family, forging my own path in the world of code.
-My tech journey hasn’t been easy—facing challenges like learning with a slow PC and limited resources—but the support of family and determination to succeed keeps me moving forward.
-I believe every obstacle is an opportunity to grow, and I’m living proof that persistence pays off.
-If you’re struggling, remember: there’s always a way out. 🚀
+I’m Melody Kelly Nwaogu—a self-taught frontend developer turning ideas into beautiful, functional web experiences.
+Coming from a non-tech background, I’ve built my way into the dev world with curiosity, creativity, and relentless persistence.

+My journey started with limited resources, but now I’m equipped, motivated, and always learning.
+I believe that technology should solve real problems and that great design goes beyond pixels—it creates impact.

+Currently diving into **React**, expanding my frontend powers, and crafting tools that users actually love.
+Whether it’s a bill-splitting app or a voice-powered interface, I thrive on building purposeful, user-friendly solutions that make a difference.
+ 🚀